 Homestead is a very small borough located in the state of Pennsylvania.
-With a population of 2,887 people and just one neighborhood, Homestead is the 511th largest community in Pennsylvania.
-Homestead has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,853 people and just one neighborhood, Homestead is the 511th largest community in Pennsylvania.
+Much of the housing stock in Homestead was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Also of interest is that Homestead has more people living here who work in computers and math than 95% of the places in the US.